tamucc-comp-bio/classroom_repo_2024/lectures/lecture09new.md

 R Markdown is a typesetting language that allows you to also incorporate R code chunks.
 If you did not notice yet, the solutions for the Data Wrangling chapter are written in R Markdown.
 There are a variety of applications of R Markdown.
 The one I have used the most is making a report where the data changes through time, but the layout of figures and text does not change.

-For R Markdown to work properly, you need some additional packages installed in R Studio.
+1. For R Markdown to work properly, you need some additional packages installed in R Studio.
 Realize that R can also process R Markdown scripts from terminal without R Studio.

 ```r
 install.packages("rmarkdown")
 install.packages("knitr", dependencies=TRUE)
 ```

-You should also install `pandoc` on your computer following the instructions [here](https://pandoc.org/installing.html).
+2. You should also install `pandoc` on your computer following the instructions [here](https://pandoc.org/installing.html).

+3. Finally, you should install scientific typesetting software `LaTeX` that operates independently of R and RStudio.
+Like `Linux`, there are several flavors of `LaTeX`.
+Follow the instructions [here](http://computingskillsforbiologists.com/setup/scientific-typesetting/).

+> For Windows, after running the setup.exe file, you have to click install on the `MiKTeX` and `TeXstudio` buttons.
+The install takes a while, just let it run in the background and check on it periodically until it is done.

 ---